Conflict of Interest and Proxy Voting by Institutional Investors

-Keywords: public pension funds; proxy voting; corporate governance
+Keywords: conflict of interest; institutional investors; proxy voting; corporate governance

 JEL Classification: G23; G34